mmehemmed/Mexus_ENGINE/README.md

 ### Instance Rendering
 Allows the efficient rendering of multiple instances of objects in the game world with varying transformations.

+### Terrain Rendering
+Allows for rendering terrain with custom options like Height Maps

 ### Camera Controls
 A basic camera system allowing the player to move and look around the 3D world.
 Movement is controlled via the keyboard.